- No.1 - Lifestyle

 It is futile to buy a home in a golf estate if you want to wake up to watch wildlife!

-Having said that, you should not underestimate or discount things like clubhouses, restaurant or wellness spa that might contribute to the enjoyment of the estate.
+Having said that, you should not underestimate or discount things like clubhouses, restaurants, or wellness spa that might contribute to the enjoyment of the estate.

 No.2 – Management